onja-org/w2_js_event_flow_delegation/lab/README.md

-# 🧩 Event Flow & Delegation — Lab Folder Overview
+# :jigsaw: Event Flow & Delegation — Lab Folder Overview
 ## Purpose

 This folder contains a small, self-contained exercise that lets you apply previously learned concepts of DOM event propagation (capturing → target → bubbling) and event delegation.
 You will use a starter todo-list app to practice handling events and updating the DOM.

-## 📁 Contents
+## :file_folder: Contents

-- exercise.md — instructions and requirements

 - index.html — starter todo-list app for the exercise

-- exercise.js / files/ — starter JavaScript and helper code
+- exercise.js / files/ — starter JavaScript and exercise instructions

 - styles.css — optional, for app styling if separated